 How to Make Extra Vacation Income

-We spend plenty of time traveling and at Walt Disney World.
-I am always on the hunt for new websites to fund our travels.
+We spend plenty of time traveling as a family, so I am perpetually on the hunt for new websites to fund our travels.
 Over the years, I’ve found genuine ways to make extra money online.
+This article is about how to make extra vacation income by working at home.
+It may seem overwhelming to find a legitimate online job, but I have done the legwork to find reputable sources.

-- indeed.com: Under location, enter the phrase “Remote”.
+- indeed.com: There are customer service, nursing, case management, educational jobs, and more careers from home.
+Want to join the work-at-home movement?
+Under location, enter the phrase “Remote”.
 This will give you work-from-home opportunities.
 You can narrow the process by inserting keywords.
-There are customer service, nursing, case management, and educational jobs from home.
 As technology expands, the number of job options will multiply too.

-- instructionalconnections.com: Interested in becoming an online educator, college instructor or teaching assistant?
-An opportunity to work in online education is available.
-The pay is typically done per student, and your course load varies immensely per term.
-Check the website to see the subject areas open to hire.
+- instructionalconnections.com: If you are interested in becoming an online educator, college instructor or teaching assistant, an opportunity to work in online education is available.
+The pay is typically done per student, and your course load varies immensely per term, but you have input in your workload.
+Check the website to see the subject areas that are currently hiring.

 - guru.com: This website features a number of freelance job postings broken down by professional categories.